vureact-js/docs/react-vue3-components/docs/en/components/transition.md

 // Use this to start the enter animation const onEnter = (el, done) => {
   // Call the callback function done to indicate the end of the transition
-  // This callback is optional if used with CSS done()
+  // This callback is optional if used in conjunction with CSS done()
 }

-// Called when the enter transition completes. const onAfterEnter = (el) => {}
+// Called when the enter transition is completed. const onAfterEnter = (el) => {}

 // Called when the enter transition is cancelled before completion const onEnterCancelled = (el) => {}

 // Called before the leave hook
-// Most of the time, you should only need the leave hook const onBeforeLeave = (el) => {}
+// Most of the time, you should only use the leave hook const onBeforeLeave = (el) => {}

 // Called when the leave transition starts
 // Use this to start the leave animation const onLeave = (el, done) => {
   // Call the callback function done to indicate the end of the transition
-  // This callback is optional if used with CSS done()
+  // This callback is optional if used in conjunction with CSS done()
 }

-// Called when the leave transition completes and
+// Called when the leave transition is completed and
 // the element has been removed from the DOM const onAfterLeave = (el) => {}